mirulili/algo-notebook/README.md

-A record of algorithm solving.
+This is a study record of algorithms and data structures by @mirulili.
 Problems are mainly from https://www.acmicpc.net